jgamblin/Mirai-Source-Code/README.md

 *  Deploying the bot to the public internet

-> Any such use is illegal and against GitHub policy.
+> Any Such Use Is Illegal and Against GitHub Policy.

 # References